-We had a road trip last weekend, and at 14 months Blue Steel’s pretty obviously outgrown her baby carseat.
+We took a road trip last weekend and, at 14 months, my youngest is pretty obviously outgrown her baby car seat.
 It was time to upgrade to the toddler car throne, and it had to happen quickly.
 Which meant I was going to brave Buy Buy Baby on the weekend.

-Now that both girls are walking, we’ve had a lot of success with “man to man defense” parenting.
-So I grabbed Red to join me on my quest while LW hung back with the baby.
-I figured it would be a much quicker trip with just the two of us, and I already knew exactly what I wanted — this year’s version of Red’s Britax Advocate — and where it was located in the store.
-I could get through the place with surgical precision, and be in and out in 20 minutes.
+Now that both girls are walking, we’ve had a lot of success with “man-to-man defense” parenting.
+So I grabbed the oldest, Red, to join me on my quest while my wife hung back with the baby.
+I already knew exactly what I wanted — this year’s version of Red’s Britax Advocate — and where it was located in the store.
+I thought I could get through the place with surgical precision — in and out in 20 minutes.

-As I’ve said before, the ol’ B Cubed is essentially Thunderdome on the weekend, especially the one in Chelsea.
+As I’ve said before, the Buy Buy Baby is essentially Thunderdome on the weekend, especially the one in Chelsea.
 When we got there, the first floor was loaded with expecting parents mindlessly zapping registry items, accompanied by a B3 rep in a blue shirt.
-I was on a mission, but the banter between the blue shirts and their doe-eyed marks was inescapable.
+I was on a mission, but the banter between the Blueshirts and their doe-eyed marks was inescapable.
 Did you ever overhear a conversation that was so insipid, weird, or just completely wrong that you can’t not listen to it?
 And then you worry you’ve just gotten more stupid having heard it?
 It was like that.
 Some of the gems:

 - “If you even think you’re gonna breastfeed, you should pick up two pumps.
 You don’t want to lug these back and forth.”
 This was over by the Medela pumps that retail for $240.